tanmaychk/News-Sense/README.md

 # NewsSense
-A Streamlit app based on Pythin that fetches top news articles from the News API, generates a summary of each article using the OpenAI GPT-3 model, analyzes the sentiment of the article using the NLTK library, and classifies the article into different categories based on keywords.
+A Streamlit app based on Python that fetches top news articles from the News API, generates a summary of each article using the OpenAI GPT-3 model, analyzes the sentiment of the article using the NLTK library, and classifies the article into different categories based on keywords.

 ## Setup
 Before running the script, make sure you have the following dependencies installed: